-If you missed last week’s post where Ben wrote about his $298 grocery budget for a family of 5, it’s worth a read!
+Grocery spending comes in all shapes and sizes.
+If you missed the post where Ben wrote about his $298 grocery budget for a family of 5, it’s worth a read!
 He shared so many great ideas and tips for those looking to cut back their spending on food so they can focus their money on other priorities.
 The way he and his wife have honed their meal planning strategy is something I truly admire!

 In light of his post, the title of this one might sound shocking.
-A few weeks ago when Ben offhandedly shared his grocery budget amount, I immediately thought “Whoa, I spend double that on just two people!”
+When Ben offhandedly shared his grocery budget amount, I immediately thought “Whoa, I spend double that on just two people!”
 Perhaps you, too, are thinking “She spends more on food than I do on my mortgage!”
 That may very well be true.
 But, before we dive into those weeds, here’s a little more info to give you a fuller picture.

 A Few Caveats